 T. David Hoyle

-David Hoyle represents victims of corporate wrongdoing and negligence across a broad array of practice areas ranging from asbestos exposure and catastrophic incidents to environmental contamination.
+David Hoyle represents victims of corporate wrongdoing and negligence across a broad array of practice areas ranging from catastrophic incidents to asbestos exposure and environmental contamination.
 He focuses on complex personal injury cases involving catastrophic burns, brain injury, loss of limb, and paralysis, as well as wrongful death cases resulting from negligence, industrial accidents and defective products.
-He currently represents people severely burned by the ethanol-based fuel gel used in decorative firepots, litigating numerous claims against manufacturers Napa Home and Garden, Inc., and Fuel Barons, Inc., and their insurers.

-David was selected by his peers for inclusion in the 2012 and 2013 South Carolina Super Lawyers® Rising Stars lists, and The National Trial Lawyers named him in 2012 as one of its Top 100 Trial Lawyers™ in South Carolina.
-An AV® rated attorney in Martindale-Hubbell®, David has presented at seminars on a diverse range of topics, such as NFL concussion litigation, the effect of res judicata in cross-border class actions, the economic loss rule in environmental cases, ethical issues involving social media and asbestos disease awareness.
+An AV® rated attorney in Martindale-Hubbell®, David has presented at seminars on a diverse range of topics, such as NFL concussion litigation, the economic loss rule in environmental cases, ethical issues involving social media and asbestos disease awareness.
 He is the author of "Seal of Disapproval: International Implications of South Carolina's Notary Statute," 3 S.C.J.Int'l.
 L. & Bus.
 1 (2006).

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.